cli-kit/cli-define/README.md

 cli.help(function(help){help.call(this)})
 ```

-Adds a help flag to the program, scope for the callback is the program instance access to the program is available via `this`.
+Adds a help flag to the program, scope for the `action` callback is the program instance.

-* `name`: A specific name for the help option flags, default is `-h | --help`.
+* `name`: A specific name for the help flag, default is `-h | --help`.
 * `description`: A specific description for the option, overrides the default.
 * `action`: A callback to invoke when the help option is encountered, signature is `function(help)` where `help` is the default callback function if you wish to re-use it's functionality.